 Do this

-Subscribe to Confident Computing!
-Less frustration and more confidence, solutions, answers, and tips in your inbox every week.
+Subscribe to Confident Computing for more confidence, solutions, answers, and tips like this in your inbox every week.

-3 comments on “Requires Elevation – What does that mean and what do I do?”
+3 comments on “Requires Elevation — What Does That Mean and What Do I Do?”

 1. The same principles apply to many modern distributions of Linux – certain programs require a higher level of privileges to run, so they prompt for a password first.